pavithraes/xprof/docs/gpu_kernel_stats.md

     gridDim.x, gridDim.y, gridDim.z.
 *   Theoretical occupancy: The theoretical [occupancy](https://docs.nvidia.com/cuda/cuda-c-best-practices-guide/index.html#occupancy)
     of the GPU expressed as a percentage.
-This indicates the ability of the shared memory to hide latencies.
+This is an indication of the ability to hide memory latency.
 *   Kernel uses Tensor Core: A heuristic indicating whether the kernel itself contains Tensor Core instructions, based on the presence of common Tensor Core instructions.